blondemomba/verified-contract-cloner/README.md

 ## SecBlinken, please help us help you
-To be clear, the Web3 ecosystem welcomes sensible, effective regulation with open arms.
+#### To be clear, the Web3 ecosystem welcomes sensible, effective regulation with open arms.
 Here are some ideas:

 -Imposing regulations that require implementations to include rate limiting (in dollar amounts) to render these tools useless to criminals while preserving netizen privacy

--Any regulatory framework for open-source code that can be misused -Any regulatory process for developers whose code gets abused by criminals -Sanctions on Advanced Persistent Threats, who are the malicious actors committing crimes in these scenarios -Improving & strengthening advanced on-chain analysis of hacker behaviors and transaction-IP origination (where applicable) to prevent cybercrime
+-Any regulatory framework for open-source code that can be misused

+-Any regulatory process for developers whose code gets abused by criminals

+-Sanctions on Advanced Persistent Threats, who are the malicious actors committing crimes in these scenarios

+-Improving & strengthening advanced on-chain analysis of hacker behaviors and transaction-IP origination (where applicable) to prevent cybercrime

 -Literally any other idea/technique that would be more effective than sanctioning a robotic contract used and developed by innocent netizens

-Today's announcement provides no productive solution to the cybercrime issue and instead only evidences a severe lack of technical understanding from the US government at its highest levels.
+Yesterday's announcement provides no productive solution to the cybercrime issue and instead only evidences a severe lack of technical understanding from the US government at its highest levels.

 ## Read this far?
-Congratulations anon, you now understand smart contract protocols better than the current Secretary of State, who today accused innocent the American + European developers of the aforementioned sanctioned protocol to be DPRK state-sponsored cybercriminals.
+Congratulations anon, you now understand smart contract protocols better than the current Secretary of State (apparently), who by the way accused innocent the American + European developers of the aforementioned sanctioned protocol to be DPRK state-sponsored cybercriminals.
 No public apology has yet been issued for this serious blunder.
+Let's do better.

+Oh and go vote.